vignesh-pagadala/ctf-writeups/Nullcon CTF 2022/README.md

 ## Misc
 ### 1. Sanity Check
 A string is provided, that's it.
-It was clearly a base64 encoded string.
+It was clearly base64-encoded.
 We get the flag once this string is base64 decoded.